How is Zeffy free?

 Learn how this YMCA organized a 2,000 person reading adventure

 The YMCA of Greater Vancouver has a long-standing tradition of community engagement and fundraising, with the annual Read-A-Thon being one of its most impactful initiatives.
-In 2022, the YMCA leveraged the power of collective reading and community involvement to support their YMCA CommUNITY fundraising campaign, which focuses on providing essential services, programs, and support to individuals and families in the region.
+In 2022, the YMCA used the power of collective reading and community involvement to support their YMCA CommUNITY fundraising campaign, which focuses on providing essential services, programs, and support to individuals and families in the region.

 In order to make this campaign a success, they needed an online platform that would let participants sign up, track their reading progress, and collect donations through an online platform tailored for the event.
-And, the platform needed to be easily shareable via email and social media.
+And the platform needed to be easily shareable via email and social media.

 The best Read-A-Thon online platforms